Cognitive Behavioral Therapy in NYC

 CBT therapists take an active, in-session stance to teach clients skills that can be used to improve current functioning.
-Individual therapy sessions are 45 minutes long and take place on a once weekly basis in our Manhattan office.
+Individual therapy sessions are 45 minutes long and take place over Zoom.
 Clients receive individualized reading, writing, or behavioral assignments to be completed during the week, which will help them generalize lessons learned in session to their daily lives.

 Cognitive Behavioral Therapy has repeatedly been shown to have a lasting effect in the treatment of depression and anxiety disorders.
 Meta-analyses of 48 randomized controlled trials demonstrate that Cognitive Therapy (CT) is effective in treating mild to moderate depression (Gloaguen, Cottraux, Cucherat, & Blackburn, 1997).
 Research shows that CBT is superior to anti-depressant treatment, and can be used as an alternative or adjunctive to pharmacological therapy.
 Combination therapy (medication plus CBT) is beneficial for cases of chronic and severe depression (Parker, Roy, and Eyers, 2003).
 CBT is a particularly effective and preventative treatment For populations who cannot tolerate medicine, medication-resistant depressive disorders, or children and adolescents for whom early prescribing poses concerns.
 (Parker et al., 2003).

-Those treated with CBT have a higher likelihood to maintain gains after treatment termination than those treated with medication alone.
+CBT for anxiety treatment has a higher likelihood to maintain gains after treatment termination than those treated with medication alone.
 Similar effects have been cited for patients with hypochondriasis and concerns about physical illness, interpersonal anxiety or social phobia, specific phobias, Obsessive-compulsive disorder (OCD), Posttraumatic stress disorder (PTSD), and generalized anxiety disorder (GAD) (Hollon et al., 2006).

 Hoffman and Smits’ (2008) meta-analysis of 27 randomized placebo-controlled trials showed that CBT is efficacious for the treatment of adult anxiety disorders.
 The largest effect sizes for CBT treatment in this analysis were found in patients diagnosed with Obsessive-Compulsive Disorder and Acute Stress Disorder under DSM-III-R or DSM-IV criteria (Hofmann & Smits, 2008).
 A randomized, controlled trial comparing CBT to short-term psychodynamic therapy in adults with generalized anxiety disorder found CBT to be superior in outcome measures of pathological worry, trait anxiety and depression.
 (Leichsenring et al., 2009).